A new platform for documentation and tutorials is launching soon.

 Open your Bitbucket server instance in your browser and log in as an admin user.

 In the footer of every page is a reference to the instance's current version.
 If your version is greater than v5.4.0, you may skip all remaining steps in this section.

 Go to the "Manage add-ons" page.
-You can click the gear icon in the upper right corner and then use the "Manage add-ons" link in the sidebar, or go directly to
+You can click the gear icon and then use the "Manage add-ons" link or go directly to

 https://<BITBUCKET INSTANCE HOSTNAME>/plugins/servlet/upm.

 Look for an add-on named "Web Post Hooks for Bitbucket Server", and make sure it is installed and enabled.
 The plugin is disabled by default.
 Clicking

 If the plugin isn't present, click "Find new add-ons".
 Search for the plugin by name and install it.

 Make sure to install the correct plugin.
 Terraform Cloud is designed to work with Web Post Hooks for Bitbucket Server by Atlassian .

 Hooksand check that the plugin is enabled there as well.